vivignutz/first-portfolio-project/README.md

 		 - the div#right-mission has the same display, and presents the host of the project;

-		 - the div#center-abou a .jpeg format general photo of a podcast, took from the free Copyright data bank of https://www.freepik.com/, with a solid border around the photo.
+		 - the div#center-abou a .jpeg format general photo of a podcast, took from the free Copyright data bank of Freepik, with a solid border around the photo.

 ![alt text](assets/images/4th_section_mission_and_host.jpg)